-The Catholic Diocese of Sale is committed to providing a safe and supportive environment to people of all ages, with special concern for children, young people and vulnerable adults.
+The Catholic Diocese of Sale is committed to providing a safe and supportive environment to people of all ages, with special concern for children, young people and adults at risk.
+The Diocese has a zero tolerance to all forms of abuse and inappropriate behaviour which comes in many forms.

 Under the Scheme, a head of an organisation is required by law to notify the Commission for Children and Young People (CCYP) of all allegations of reportable conduct by employees, contractors and volunteers.